April 10, 2012

 Ealge Crag from our false summit

-I reached the summit at 12:34pm with Phil just a few feet behind me, having taken a more selective route through the PDB.
-The landscape dropped off dramatically to the west, giving Eagle Crag’s summit an airy feel, with what probably would have been endless views had it not been so hazy.
-It was surprisingly cold and windy though, a precursor of the storm predicted to hit at about midnight.
-I grabbed a cool shot of Phil checking out the views, and we slapped on our gloves to wade back down through the PDB.
+I reached the summit at 12:34pm with Phil a few minutes behind.
+He attempted a more selective route through the PDB, finally stopping before the thickest bunch about twenty feet from the summit.
+I would tease him indefinitely about this – a twenty-five mile hike and missing the summit of Eagle Crag by twenty feet.
+The landscape dropped off dramatically to the west giving Eagle Crag’s summit an airy feel.
+The views may have been endless had it not been so hazy below.
+It was surprisingly cold and windy, a precursor of the storm predicted to hit at about midnight.
+I grabbed a great shot of Phil checking out the views and we slapped on gloves to wade back through the PDB.

 Phil nearing Eagle Crag’s summit